-90 + = A

-80 + = B

-<60 = F
+90+ = A 80+ = B 70+ = C 60+ = D <60 = F

 1. Five individual writing assignments (each = 10%, 50% total).
 For these assignments you will answer a set of questions reflecting on the readings and/or the topic of the sessions.
-Your answers will be 500 words maximum (for each assignment).
+Your answers will be 350 (+/- 50 words) for each assignment.
 See Guidance on Written Assignments and the individual assignments for details.

-- 2. Group project (Part I = 10%, Part II = 25%, 35% total).
-You will be assigned to a group by your section instructor.
-See the Guidance on Group Project for both Part I and II for details. - 3.
-Class participation and attendance of live sessions (10% of grade).
-Students are expected to attend all synchronous sessions and be prepared by completing assigned readings and any other preassigned work.
+2. Group project (Part I = 10%, Part II = 25%, 35% total).
+Groups will be randomly assigned.
+See the Guidance on Group Project for both Part I and II for details.

+3. Class participation and attendance (10% of grade).
+Students are expected to attend all class sessions and be prepared by completing assigned readings and any other preassigned work.
 Students are also expected to actively participate in class discussions and group exercises.
 Highly rated class participation involves thoughtful comments and questions, not just "floor time" or repetition of facts from the readings.

-The following scheme is used to grade attendance and student participation in each session:
+The following rubric is used to grade attendance and student participation in each session:

 3 points: Good participation.
-Present and engaged during session.

-Also, at least one comment on point that furthers discussion.

-2 points: Satisfactory participation: Present and engaged during session, but no comments.

-1 point: Absent with reasonable cause and advance notification.0 points: Absent with reasonable cause and advance notification.

--3 points: Absent without cause.
+Present and engaged during session, with substantial contributions with comments that furthers discussion.
+2 points: Satisfactory participation: Present and engaged during session with minimal contribution.
+1 point: Absent with reasonable cause and advance notification.
+0 points: Absent without reasonable cause and advance notification. -3 points: Absent without cause.

-4. Open-response or individual work during asynchronous course sessions (5% of grade).
-Completion of all open-response questions or individual work required during asynchronous course sessions will comprise 5% of the course grade.
+4. Open-response or individual work during video lectures (5% of grade).
+Completion of all open-response questions or individual work required during video lectures will comprise 5% of the course grade.
 Individual questions and work are graded as pass/fail-if a student completes all assignments for a given week with substantial thought, he/she will receive 1 point; the percentage of completed questions each week will determine what fraction of 1 point is credited.
 If the student does not complete the asynchronous work and/or does not complete it with substantial thought, the student will receive 0 points.